uvarc/courses/workshops/database/README.md

 Data types | The specific kind of data being handled.
 This might be a date, a time, a number, a decimal, a string, a boolean value, etc.
 Key | A unique, identifying value in a single database entry.
 Relation | The way that two or more tables join in an RDBMS.
-Table | An aggregation of a specific set of data in an RDBMS which, when joined with other tables, forms a larger data view.
+Table | A listing of specific sets of data in an RDBMS which, when joined with other tables, forms a larger data view.

 ## Relational Databases (RDBMS)